|

 will learn to play an active role in their local church and serve as mentors

 and funds to begin work on a new facility.
-The hope is that one day the
+By God’s grace, the children were

 offices that will enable the orphanage to care for at least 200 children.